 Yazov paused briefly, considering.
 “Yes, it would be for the best.”

 Snetkov started to get a sickening feeling in his stomach.
 “Has something happened?”

 “The Americans have announced they will begin reinforcing Europe.
-I will meet with the politburo later this morning and recommend immediate full-scale mobilization.
+I will meet with the Politburo later this morning and recommend an immediate full-scale mobilization.
 Begin your preparations now, Boris Ivanovitch.
 If the General Secretary is in agreement with my recommendations your tanks will begin crossing the border in seventy-two hours.”